JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

             }
         }

-        // Dependencies set as api to export underlying modules sourceSets {
+        // Dependencies set as "api" (as opposed to "implementation") to export underlying modules sourceSets {
             commonMain.dependencies {
                 api(projects.network)